TheCandidStartup/TheCandidStartup.github.io/_drafts/javascript-structured-concurrency.md

 1. Explicit end of concurrent execution tied to lexical scope or object lifetime
 2. Parent-Child hierarchy of concurrent tasks
 3. Propagation of errors from child to parent
-4. Timeouts for all low level operations
+4. Timeouts for all operations
 5. Cancellation of unwanted tasks

 # JavaScript Runtime